-CO1: infer the DC and AC characteristics of operational amplifiers and its effect on output and their compensation techniques.

-CO2: elucidate and design the linear and nonlinear applications of an op-amp and special application ICs.

-CO3: explain and compare the working of multi vibrators using special application IC 555 and general purpose op-amp.

-CO4: classify and comprehend the working principle of data converters.

-CO5: illustrate the function of application specific ICs such as Voltage regulators, PLL and its application in communication.
+CO1 infer the DC and AC characteristics of operational amplifiers and its effect on output and their compensation techniques.
+CO2 elucidate and design the linear and nonlinear applications of an op-amp and special application ICs.
+CO3 explain and compare the working of multi vibrators using special application IC 555 and general purpose op-amp.
+CO4 classify and comprehend the working principle of data converters.
+CO5 illustrate the function of application specific ICs such as Voltage regulators, PLL and its application in communication

 Course Code : ECMI23

-Course Title : DIGITAL COMMUNICATION
+Course Title •• DIGITAL COMMUNICATION

-Number of Credits 3

-Prerequisites : ECMI20

-(Course code)

-Course Type : MI
+Type of Course ••• MI

+Prerequisites ECMI20

+Contact Hours 3

+Course Assessment ••• Continuous Assessment, End Assessment

+Methods

-- To understand the key modules of digital communication systems with emphasis on digital modulation techniques. - To get introduced to the basics of source and channel coding/decoding and Spread Spectrum Modulation.
+CLO1 To understand the key modules of digital communication systems with emphasis on digital modulation techniques.
+CLO2 To get introduced to the basics of source and channel coding/decoding and Spread Spectrum Modulation.